acsqdotme/today/README.md

 # today

 `today` is a POSIX shell script that makes it easier to keep a daily journal.
-It creates a file for each day and opens it in your favorite editor.
-The initial motivation was to create an easy to use daily work journal.
+The motivation for it was creating an easy to use daily work journal.

+`today` stores each daily journal as a file whose basename is the corresponding date.
+It allows opening the file with the corresponding date in your favorite editor.
+It also creates a to-do file for notes that persist between days.
+It's configurable through environment variables.
+This makes it easier to keep multiple journals on the same computer.

 ## Installation